| |

 or non-participation.
 De Gaulle took France out of NATO's Military Planning

+Committee, and it has not suffered in effectiveness since then.
 But the larger point remains: the transatlantic alliance is no longer

+an existential matter, no longer a necessity.
 In Washington, too, doubts are growing, and not just among high officials

 of the present government who are not naturally well-disposed toward international